solana-labs/solana/docs/src/developing/builtins/sysvars.md

 title: Sysvar Cluster Data
 ---

-Solana exposes a variety of cluster state data to programs via [`sysvar`](terminology.md#sysvar) accounts.
+Safecoin exposes a variety of cluster state data to programs via [`sysvar`](terminology.md#sysvar) accounts.
 These accounts are populated at known addresses published along with the account layouts in the [`solana-program`